ikle/dec-doc/doc/EC-H1689-10-1992/02-basic-arch.md

 in operands of a longword integer operate instruction, and they are set to 000 in the result of a longword operate instruction.

-The register format bit <62>, “1”, in Figure 2-16 is part of the Integer Hi field in Figure 2-15 and represents the high-order bit of that field.
+The register format bit <62>, “I”, in Figure 2-16 is part of the Integer Hi field in Figure 2-15 and represents the high-order bit of that field.
 Bits
 <58:45> of Figure 2-16 are the remaining bits of the Integer Hi field of
 Figure 2-15.